 |---|

-| Swap quotes | Show the expected route, output amount, and fees before the user signs. | API key |
+| Swap quote | Show the expected route, output amount, and fees before the user signs. | API key |

-| Swap execution data | Retrieve the transaction data the source wallet needs to sign and submit. | API key, plus source-wallet signing |
+| Swap execute | Create payment instructions for funding the swap. | API key, plus source-wallet signing |

 Request conventions